-When a defendant is facing the possibility of going to prison, their first priority should be to themselves and to their own freedom.
+When a defendant faces the possibility of going to prison, their priority should be to themselves and their own freedom.
 It should not be to the legal precedent the plea bargain may or may not cause.
 It’s not like any of the board members of the CBLDF have to worry about going to prison.

 I honestly cannot understand what the CBLDF is trying to prove in this case.
 It’s not as though anyone is trying to ban comic books that show nudity or contain obscene language.
 The prosecutor’s contention is simply that comics such as this shouldn’t be given to small children.
 I totally agree.